Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 ## MainNet, IntegrationNet or TestNet Launch Requirements

-It is highly recommended that you use `nodectl` to install and control/admin your Node.
+It is highly recommended that you use `nodectl` to install and control/admin your node.

-Please add to your firewall configuration ports `9010-9011` to allow access to your MainNet, IntegrationNet or TestNet Validator Node's Layer1 connection.
+Please add to your firewall configuration ports `9010-9011` to allow access to your MainNet, IntegrationNet or TestNet validator node's Layer1 connection.
 To accomplish this, repeat the exact same steps you used to open up ports `9000-9001`.

 #### Final Firewall Table